-Although the cause of birthmarks is not known, most of them are benign (noncancerous) and do not require treatment.
-Babies with birthmarks should be examined and diagnosed by a doctor.
+Medical experts don’t know what causes birthmarks.
+But most of them are noncancer (benign) and don't require treatment.
+Babies with birthmarks should be examined and diagnosed by a healthcare provider.

 What are the most common types of vascular birthmarks?